AnthonyRHoward/HalifaxPickupHockeyApp/README.md

 - Next game date display when no game is scheduled

 ### Admin Features

-- Comprehensive admin dashboard with Games, Users, and History tabs
+- Comprehensive admin dashboard with Games, Users, Schedules, and History tabs
 - Real-time game management with live player lists
 - Drag-and-drop team assignment (desktop) and tap-to-move (mobile)
 - Auto-balance teams by skill level and position